gshakhn/idea-fitnesse/README.md

 Prerequisites
 -------------
 To develop on the plugin you'll need IntelliJ (14).
-Configure it as a "IntelliJ Platform Plugin SDK" in the Project Structure dialog.
-Mine is named "IDEA IU-139.1117.1".

 Make sure the following plugins are enabled: